• Testing Lab

 • However, where immediate substitution isn’t feasible, justify continued use, minimize exposure, and plan a time-bound phase-down while maintaining downstream-user safety info.
 Ultimately, maintain a living register (e.g., SCIP entries and internal trackers), monitor monthly list updates, and retain records to demonstrate due diligence—acting early reduces legal risk, protects workers and customers, and positions your brand as a proactive steward of safer, compliant products.

-Ultimately, treat BPAF, BPF, and n-hexane as “near-certain” SVHCs and move now.
-Therefore, map where they can occur, engage suppliers with targeted declarations, verify high-risk items, and prepare Article 33 customer notices and—if thresholds and tonnages apply—Article 7(2) notifications.
+Ultimately, treat BPAF and n-hexane as “near-certain” SVHCs and move now.
+Therefore, map where they can occur, engage suppliers with targeted declarations, verify high-risk items, and prepare Article 33 customer notices, and if thresholds and tonnages apply, Article 7(2) notifications.
 Meanwhile, evaluate substitutions or exposure-minimizing designs so you can pivot quickly without derailing quality, cost, or timelines.
 Accordingly, embed these checks into NPI gates, automate follow-ups, and monitor monthly so updates never catch you off guard.

 Have more questions on SVHC Under REACH?
 Contact Enviropass for a free consultation!